-The cover story, "Profits with a Purpose," informs readers about charitable companies.
+The cover story, "Profits with a Purpose," highlights charitable companies.
 Come up with an idea for a company that gives back.
 Begin by answering the questions below.

-the homeless or protecting the Earth.) the nomeless of protecting the Larth.)
+1. What cause are you passionate about?
+(Examples: helping the homeless or protecting the environment.)
 Why is this cause important to you?
 2. Think of a business you could start to help the cause.
 What product will your business make, or what service will it provide?
-Describe it.
-3. Why is this business or service needed?
+Describe it 3.
+How will you advertise your product or service to other people who care about your cause?
+What words or images do you think would appeal to them?
 Explain 4.
 How will your business help the cause you care about?
 Will you donate one item your company makes every time one item sells?
 Or will your company give back in another way?
 Explain.
 5. Write a catchy slogan, or saying, to advertise your business.
 Example: The Bombas sock company's slogan is "Better Socks, Better World."